tomzorz/awesome-mixedreality/README.md

 ## Generic library
-* [Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit) - The MixedRealityToolkit is a collection of scripts and components intended to accelerate the development of mixed reality applications targeting Windows Mixed Reality.
+* [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit) - The Microsoft Mixed Reality Toolkit is a collection of scripts and components intended to accelerate the development of mixed reality applications targeting Windows Mixed Reality.
 * [Mixed Reality Companion Kit](https://github.com/Microsoft/MixedRealityCompanionKit) - This is a MixedRealityToolkit style repository for code bits and components that may not run directly on Microsoft HoloLens or immersive headsets but instead pair with them to build experiences.
 * [Mixed Reality with JS](https://github.com/dbradleyfl/Mixed-Reality-JS) - A simple framework for building Hololens applications with Javascript and ThreeJS.
 Based on HoloJS.
 * [MR Design Labs Unity Tools](https://github.com/Microsoft/MRDesignLabs_Unity_Tools) - This repository contains the tools leveraged for our Mixed Reality Design Lab examples in Unity.